 Click the green man icon (EDITOR panel) in PsychoPy to run the study (see screenshots below).

-In the setup window (will pop up once experiment starting), provide the participant number (e.g., 1231, 2, 3) and the session number (2).
+In the setup window (will pop up once experiment starting), provide the participant number (e.g., 1001, 1002, 1003, etc) and the session number (2).

-This section of the study lasts about 5-7 minutes.
+This section of the study lasts 4 minutes and 10 seconds.

 When it says “This part is done.
 Please inform the experimenter,” press Escape on the keyboard.